-DIFFICULTIES BECAUSE OF LOWER THAN EXPECTED WHOLESALE POWER PRICES, WHICH COULD RESULT IN AN EVENT OF DEFAULT UNDER ITS LOAN AGREEMENTS.
+THE LOY YANG FACILITY IN WHICH WE HAVE INVESTED IS EXPERIENCING FINANCIAL DIFFICULTIES BECAUSE OF LOWER THAN EXPECTED WHOLESALE POWER PRICES, WHICH COULD RESULT IN AN EVENT OF DEFAULT UNDER ITS LOAN AGREEMENTS.

 Energy prices in the Victoria region of the National Electricity Market of Australia into which our Loy Yang facility sells its power have been significantly lower than we had expected when we acquired our interest in that facility.
-As a result, the Loy Yang project company is currently prohibited by its loan agreements from making equity distributions to the project owners.
-While energy prices in the Victoria region have improved in recent months, if they were to fall below our current forecasted prices, the Loy Yang project company could fail to meet required coverage ratios under its loan agreements beginning in the first quarter of 2002, which would constitute an event of default.
-Although the Loy Yang project company would still then be able to service all of its senior debt obligations, absent a restructuring, the project company's lenders would be allowed to accelerate the project company's indebtedness.
-We could be required to write off all or a significant portion of our current US\$250 million investment in this project as a result of such acceleration, or as a result of a determination by the project company that a write-down of its assets is required or our determination that we would not be able to recover our investment in the project.
+As a result, the Loy Yang partnership is currently prohibited by the project loan agreements from making equity distributions to the project owners.
+While energy prices in the Victoria region have improved in recent months as compared to the comparable period last year, if they were to fall below our current forecasted prices, the Loy Yang partnership could fail to meet required coverage ratios under its loan agreements beginning in the first quarter of 2002, which would constitute an event of default.
+Although the Loy Yang partnership would still then be able to service all of the senior debt obligations, absent a restructuring, the project's lenders would be allowed to accelerate the project's indebtedness.
+We could be required to write off all or a significant portion of our current US\$250 million investment in this project as a result of such acceleration, or as a result of a determination by the Loy Yang partnership that a write-down of its assets is required or our determination that we would not be able to recover our investment in the project.

 In February 2000, CMS Energy announced its intention to divest its 49.6% ownership in the Loy Yang project.
 CMS Energy indicated that it intended to sell its interest because the project was no longer of strategic value to its portfolio and had not met its financial expectations.
-No purchaser for this interest has emerged.
+No purchaser for this interest has yet emerged.
 The remaining partners in the Loy Yang project have rights of first refusal with respect to CMS Energy's sale of its interest.